k-bosko/k-bosko.github.io/_posts/2020-03-23-How-to-render-math-on-Minimal-Mistakes.md

 title: "How to render math equations on your Minimal Mistakes"
 tags:
   - MathJax
-  - Jekyll
+  - Minimal Mistakes Jekyll
-  - Minimal Mistakes
+  - render math

 date: March 23, 2020
 header: